hsandid/ChatService-BackEnd/README.md

 Full API documentation can be found [here]()

-Three microservices are available :
+The following microservices are available :

 - **Profile Microservice**